Advice & Information Lead: Jemma Turner

 One to one advice, information & support: 1pm – 4pm (core)

-Mondays, Wednesdays, Thursdays, Fridays – other times by arrangement.
+Mondays (4-6pm) and Fridays (1pm -7pm) – drop in or by appointment.
+Other times by arrangement.
 Please note that some of our one to one work takes place offsite and the team may not always be at the centre during these hours

 One to one – offsite